carbon-language/carbon-lang/docs/design/values.md

 The call to `SelectSecond` must provide storage for a `Point` that can be initialized.
 However, Carbon allows an implementation of the actual `SelectSecond` function to not initialize this storage when it reaches `return second`.
-Because the expression `second` is a value expression which is necessarily valid in the caller, Carbon allows an implementation that simply communicates that this value expression is the return expression and _if necessary_ should initialize the temporary storage.
-This in turn allows the caller `F` to recognize that the value expression (`p1` in the caller) is already valid to pass as the argument to `UsePoint` without initializing the temporary storage from it and reading it back out of that storage.
+The expression `second` is a name bound to the call's argument value expression, and that value expression is necessarily valid in the caller.
+Carbon in this case allows the implementation to merely communicate that the returned expression is a name bound to a specific value expression argument to the call, and the caller _if necessary_ should initialize the temporary storage.
+This in turn allows the caller `F` to recognize that the value expression argument (`p1`) is already valid to pass as the argument to `UsePoint` without initializing the temporary storage from it and reading it back out of that storage.

 None of this impacts the type system and so an implementation can freely select specific strategies here based on concrete types without harming generic code.